-But while all sorts of common mistakes happen during payroll processing, the good news is that you have the power to prevent each and every one of them.
+But while all sorts of common mistakes happen during payroll processing, the good news is that you have the power to prevent them.

 In this post, we’ll point out five of the most expensive payroll mistakes that production companies make and teach you how to avoid payroll errors on your own with the help of the right tools.

-For example, incorrectly filled-out paperwork can cause production payroll mistakes in employee withholding calculations, a seemingly simple payroll discrepancy that could lead to a complex mess of problematic payroll issues and even steep payroll tax penalties down the road.
+For example, incorrectly filled-out paperwork can cause production payroll mistakes in employee withholding calculations.
+This simple payroll discrepancy can lead to a complex mess of problematic payroll issues.
+It may even incur steep payroll tax penalties down the road.

-Alternatively, payroll errors can occur when a crew member mislabels their resident and work states, a common payroll discrepancy that causes issues for productions budgeting travel shoots.
+Alternatively, payroll errors can occur when a crew member mislabels their resident and work states.
+This common payroll discrepancy can cause issues for productions budgeting travel shoots.

 The consequences of payroll errors stemming from incorrectly filled-out tax documents will vary.
-Though payroll mistakes laws often provide opportunities to make payroll corrections under the right circumstances, income or withholding miscalculations could result in payroll tax penalties in the form of a “Failure to Deposit Penalty.”
+Payroll mistakes laws will sometimes provide opportunities to make payroll corrections under the right circumstances.
+However, income or withholding miscalculations could result in payroll tax penalties in the form of a “Failure to Deposit Penalty.”

-But consequences could reach beyond official payroll tax penalties.
+But the consequences could reach beyond official payroll tax penalties.

 If you’re managing payroll manually, the only way to avoid payroll error underpayments or other similar payroll issues is to check all paperwork by hand.

 Production companies move too fast and have too many moving parts to not use payroll software.
 Production payroll software can reduce human error and help you eliminate common payroll problems faster and more efficiently in the process.